rcpch/rcpch-audit-engine/README.md

 > Note that the command changed from `docker-compose` to `docker <space> compose` with more recent Docker versions.

 This should create a container for the Django app with the correct Python version, install all dependencies, connect it to a Postgres container, set up the DB connection, migrate and seed the database.
+The entire process takes less than 30 seconds.

-* View the application in a browser at http://0.0.0.0:8000/
+* View the application in a browser at <http://0.0.0.0:8000/>

+Changes you make in your development folder are **automatically synced to inside the Docker container**, and will show up in the application right away.
+This Docker setup is quite new so please do open an issue if there is anything that doesn't seem to work properly.
+Suggestions and feature requests welcome.

 ### Manual Development Setup

 #### Install PostgreSQL and create the database with the correct credentials

 You will need the [Postgresql](https://www.postgresql.org/) database, which can be installed natively on your development machine, or (recommended) can be installed using Docker.